 Tenants have many rights.
 Under the statewide law, tenants have a right to habitable dwelling, quiet enjoyment of their home, proper use of their deposit, nondiscriminatory treatment from the landlord among others.

-Landlords may not necessarily spell out these laws.
-That said, many states, including the state of Georgia, require landlords to make certain disclosures to renters.
+During a rent period, landlords may not necessarily spell out these laws.
+That said, many states, including the state of Georgia, require landlords to make certain disclosures to renters in the lease.
 The following are some of the disclosures:

 - The rights of domestic violence victims